Insulin Resistance: 10 Ways To Stabilize Blood Sugar

 Autoimmunity and Type II Diabetes

 Type II diabetes has been considered a metabolic disorder instead of an autoimmune condition.
-However, recent research suggests that insulin resistance in type 2 diabetes is the result of B cells and other immune cells attacking your body’s own tissues.
+However, recent research suggests that insulin resistance in type 2 diabetes is the result of B cells and other immune cells attacking your body’s tissues.

 The study suggests that people with type II diabetes may have cells that mistakenly attack healthy tissue.
-While more research is needed, it seems that type II diabetes may also be an autoimmune condition or it is linked to autoimmunity.
-These new discoveries are urging researchers to look for new preventive measures and for treatment options looking at type 2 diabetes as an autoimmune condition (17, 18).
+While more research is needed, it seems that type II diabetes may also be an autoimmune condition or is linked to autoimmunity.
+These new discoveries are urging researchers to look for new preventive measures and treatment options looking at type 2 diabetes as an autoimmune condition (17, 18).

 Gestational Diabetes